Spaceslug/FogOfWarChess/roadlog-changemap.md

 ### version 0.13.0
 - [ ] move match logic to MatchModel.
 Ex: IsCurrentPlayersTurn obs lives there, code for match events is there and the Chesscom call
-- [ ] if server is wrong version or not there at all.
+- [ ] if server is wrong version or is not there at all.
 Show a propper message to the user trying to log on

 ### version 0.12.1
-- [ ] finish install.sh for linux. make seperate for debug also
+- [x] finish install.sh for linux. make seperate for debug also
-- [ ] click again on a pice to deselect
+- [x] click again on a pice to deselect
+- [x] clean up selection colors

 ### version 0.12.0 (Done)